-Mr B invested in a rent-to-rent property scheme.
-Mr B was introduced to R who produced all contracts, and payments were made direct to R. R ultimately passed on some of these funds to A, who have now turned out to be scammers.
+Mr B invested in a rent-to-rent property scheme using funds from his joint account held with a relative - Mr B. Mr B was introduced to R who produced all contracts, and payments were made direct to R. R ultimately passed on some of these funds to A, who have now turned out to be scammers.